KuromeSama6/YukiNet/README.md

 |- readme.md
 ```

-When copying a template, content of directories are copied in the following order:
+When copying a template, content of directories are copied into the `live` directory in the following order:
 1. `.global` is copied.
-2. Directory which name contains only one argument (seperated by period(.)), in this case `bedwars`, is copied.
-3. The second argument in directories' names are parsed, and are copied in ascending order.
-Any arguments after the second are for remarks only and are skipped.
-Non-integers are skipped.
-In this case, first `bedwars.0.experience_mode`, then `bedwars.1.solos`.
+2. Directories containing a `.yuki.yml` file are processed.
+Directories that do not contain said file are not processed.
+3. If the `copyTree` (`List<String>`) is present in the `.yuki.yml` file, then the files specified in that list is copied in respective order.
+File paths are relative to the `template` directory and includes no leading slash.

+    In the above example, `bedwars_solos` would copy the `bedwars` folder (which may contain, say, the Bedwars plugin), and then `bedwars_experience_mode` (which may contain configurations for experience mode bedwars, how much each resource is worth, etc.), and finally contents in `bedwars_solos` itself, which may contain spawns and bed positions for each team.
+4. The contents of the folder itself is copied.

 When copying, files in later directories that have a conflicting names with files that already exist will overwrite the existing files.